Why Does Fighting with Your Partner Hurt So Much?

 Speaking your truth, gently from the heart, is the next step.
 Gentle words about what you fear and need makes the problem in the relationship more understandable to you both.

 That’s where a skilled couples counselor can really help.
 Good couples therapy allows the couple see what is happening between them with out the blame and the shame.
+We use Emotionally Focused Therapy, or EFT for couples.
+EFT allows most couples to be more open and find more healing together.

 No matter how tough or bad things feel right now, you can find a way back to calmer, more loving, and deeper connection with your partner.